standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ![Tutorial 1 IG Homepage](img_cimpl/cimplTutorial1_IGHomepage.png)

-### Add HL7 FHIR Examples
+### Add FHIR Examples

-We're now going to add an HL7 FHIR example that conforms to our model.
+We're now going to add a FHIR example that conforms to our model.
 This step adds an example file to the directory you created in the first step.
-Since the details creating HL7 FHIR examples are out of scope for this tutorial, an example has been provided.
+Since the details creating FHIR examples are out of scope for this tutorial, an example has been provided.

 Create a subdirectory called _examples-myFhirExamplesFolder_ under the _myExampleC6_ folder.